Holodomor: Stalin's genocide against Ukraine Russia denies

 Since the moment Stalin became the leader of the USSR in 1924 and until his death in 1953, he was responsible for the deaths of tens of millions of people, through executions, starvation, and working to death in the Soviet Gulags.
 Aleksandr Solzhenitsyn claimed the true number of Stalin’s victims might have been as high as 60 million.
 In his book, “Unnatural Deaths in the U.S.S.R.: 1928-1954,” I.G.
 Dyadkin estimated that the USSR suffered 56 to 62 million "unnatural deaths" during that period, with 34 to 49 million directly linked to Stalin.
 In “Europe A History,” British historian Norman Davies counted 50 million killed between 1924-53, excluding wartime casualties.

+For decades, in the USSR, the memory about the victims of the Holodomor was prohibited, there was no public awareness about this, and no commemoration of the innocent victims.
+Mentioning or even commemorating Holodomor in Ukraine itself was forbidden by the Soviet authorities.
 Since 2006, the Holodomor has been recognized by Ukraine and 15 other countries as a genocide of the Ukrainian people carried out by Stalin and the Soviet government.
 However, modern day Russia and its president Vladimir Putin refuse any such recognition.
 Instead Russia outright denies any claims of genocide and repeats the almost 90 year old Soviet lies that were coined by Stalin himself about how the starvation was caused by “natural circumstances” and was in fact was the fault of the Ukrainians.
 Bibliography: “Unnatural Deaths in the U.S.S.R.: 1928-1954.”
 I.G.
 Dyadkin.
 “Europe A History.”
 Norman Davies.
 "Bloodlands."
 Timothy D. Snyder.